IIf you’re reading this, chances are you’ve been tasked with creating a competitive landscape analysis for your organization.

 But before we dive into his unique process, let’s get clear on the fundamentals.

-It’s worth noting that competitive landscape analysis differs from competitive intelligence in that it provides a point-in-time snapshot of your market’s competitive dynamics whereas competitive intelligence describes the ongoing process of gathering, analyzing, and distributing competitor information.
+Competitive landscape analysis is a point-in-time snapshot of your market.
+Competitive intelligence is the ongoing practice of collecting, analyzing, and distributing competitor information.

 Is competitive analysis a one-time deliverable or an ongoing process?